Easy Shrimp Paella Recipe

 Instructions

-• Heat a large skillet over medium heat.
+• Heat a large skillet over medium-low to medium heat.
 Add the chorizo and cook for a couple of minutes until it starts to brown.
 Transfer to a plate and set aside.
-Add the onions and bell peppers, and sauté until soft and golden, about 8 minutes.

 • Add the rice, give it a quick toss, then pour in the wine and simmer for 2 minutes, stirring often.
 Quickly stir in the saffron and paprika.

-• Add the shrimp by nestling it into the rice.
+• Nestle the shrimp into the rice.
 Garnish with the olives and top with about ¼ cup or more stock if the rice looks dry.
-Cover the pan and let the shrimp cook through fully, about 6 to 8 minutes.
+Cover the pan and let the shrimp cook through fully, 6-8 minutes.
 You may need to flip the shrimp once, halfway through its cook time.
-Garnish with the parsley, if desired.
-Enjoy!

 Notes